remicknsisi/Sisi-Remick---Phase-1-Project/README.md

 Currently, the only products stored in my db.json server are from one of my personal favorite stores - *Anthropologie* (thank you for the product images, prices, and names Anthropologie.com!).
 But imagine how this application might be expanded upon beyond hitting the minimum project requirements of Phase 1 of the Flatiron Program?

 While searching for the perfect dress for an upcoming occasion, I wish I could search *Anthropologie*, *Madewell*, and *Urban Outfitters* all at the same time.
 I could implement additional properties to the objects in my server that define products by store, style, price, and gender.
-Filters could be added to the DOM that account for all of these functionalities and make the application useful for all parties.
+Filters could be added to the DOM that account for all of these functionalities and make the application useful for all parties to shop their favorite stores at once.

-// need a close - discoutns? lend credit to anthro

-Happy shopping!
+I hope you enjoy my application, and happy shopping!